slipcor/PVPStats/doc/placeholders.md

 **🔴 Shorthand needs to be enabled in the config: 🔴 `/pvpstats config set shortPlaceholders true`**

+🟡 if you use [MVdWPlaceholderAPI](https://www.spigotmc.org/resources/mvdwplaceholderapi.11182/), you need to prefix the placeholders with `placeholderapi_` 🟡

 ## Player based statistics

 Default Placeholder |  Shorthand | Meaning